oracle-livelabs/developer/dotnet-adb-quickstart/web-server/web-server.md

     ![SSH into compute instance from Cloud Shell](./images/ssh.png)

-## Task 3: Install NGINX Web Server
+## Task 3: Install and Configure NGINX Web Server and Setup VCN

 For this lab, we are going to install an NGINX web server and connect to it over the public Internet. *Make sure you have completed the prior tasks so that you are SSH'ed into the Linux instance*.